Want every lesson, every camp, every printable? 👉

 1. Cut your flags

 First, use pinking shears to cut triangles out of the white cotton fabric.
-Then trace the shape onto a piece of cardboard and use that as a template for the flags.
+You can trace a triangle shape onto a piece of cardboard and use that as a template, or freehand them.

 2. Decorate your flags!